Linear ridge networks: Linear ridge networks in Casius quadrangle

 Wide view of network of ridges, as seen by HiRISE under HiWish program.
 Portions of this image are enlarged in following images.

 Close view of network of ridges, as seen by HiRISE under HiWish program.
 This is an enlargement of a previous image.

-Close view of network of ridges, as seen by HiRISE under HiWish program.
-This is an enlargement of a previous image.
 Box shows the size of a football field.

-Close view of network of ridges, as seen by HiRISE under HiWish program.
-This is an enlargement of a previous image.

-Close view of ridges, as seen by HiRISE under HiWish program.
-This is an enlargement of a previous image.
-A small mesa in the image displays layers.

 Close, color view of network of ridges, as seen by HiRISE under HiWish program.
 This is an enlargement of a previous image.

 Linear ridge networks in Syrtis Major quadrangle

 Huo Hsing Vallis in Syrtis Major, as seen by THEMIS.
 Straight ridges may be dikes in which liquid rock once flowed.

 Huo Hsing Vallis Ridges, as seen by HiRISE.
 Ridges may be caused by water moving along faults.

 Ridges, as seen by HiRISE under HiWish program.
 These may be the result of dikes or faults.